 I spent my afternoon cleaning the toilet.

 Its skin is dry and rough.

 Indefinite adjectives are used when the sentence has nothing to point out or specify.
 These adjectives are formed from indefinite pronouns and do not indicate anything in particular.
 It uses words such as, any, many, few and several, etc. Here is an example explained in detail: ‘The chief has heard many people make the same promise’.
 The word ‘Many’ is an indefinite adjective which does not specify the quantity of people and modifies the noun ‘people’ without pointing out exactly who all have made the said same promise.
-Other examples:

 Many children like dinosaurs.

 An Interrogative adjective modifies a noun or a noun phrase and is similar to the interrogative pronoun.
 It does not stand on its own and includes words such as, which, what, who, whose, whom, where and so on.
 For example: ‘What dress are you wearing?’
 Here, ‘what’ modifies the noun ‘dress’ and is the object of the compound verb ‘are wearing’.
 (Also read other article at : Sabar Menjalani kehidupan)

 Comparative adjectives are those which imply increase or decrease of the quality or quantity of the nouns.
 It is used to compare two things in a clause.
 Adjectives are generally made comparative by adding ‘er’ to the original work like nicer, taller, smarter, etc.; there are some exceptions also.

 Science is more important than math in these days.